lsaggu/raspberryPi-1/README.md

 		- [.NET Core 3.1 Downloads](https://dotnet.microsoft.com/download/dotnet-core/3.1) - I downloaded/installed the 3.1.201 SDK ARM32 Binaries for Linux on my Raspberry Pi (the next link).
 		- [.NET Core 3.1 SDK - Linux ARM 32 Binaries](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.201-linux-arm32-binaries) - This is exactly what I downloaded.
 		- **Quick Note:** Edi Wang's blog suggests that you should download/install both the .NET Core 3.1 SDK **and** the ASP.NET Core 3.1 Runtime, **but** I do not believe that is necessary.
 The .NET Core 3.1 SDK claims to include the ASP.NET CORE Runtime 3.1.3, so the SDK is all that you should need.
-	2. Transfer the downloaded binaries (tar.gz file) to your Raspberry pi
+	2. Transfer the downloaded binaries (tar.gz file) to your Raspberry pi (if you didn't download them directly to the Pi itself)
 	3. Using the console on your Raspberry Pi, navigate to the directory where your dotnet-sdk-3.1.xxx-linux-arm.tar.gz file is located and unzip/install the binaries:
 		```
 		mkdir dotnet-arm32